natej/panos-upgrade/docs/USAGE.md

 Consider a device at version `10.1.0` with upgrade path `["10.5.1", "11.1.0"]`:

-- Device upgrades to `10.5.1` successfully
+- Daemon downloads 10.5.1 successfully
-- Daemon crashes before continuing to `11.1.0`
+- Daemon crashes before downloading 11.1.0
-- Without recovery: Daemon would query device, see `10.5.1`, and look up a potentially different path
+- Without recovery: Daemon would query device, see `10.1.0`, and start over
-- With recovery: Daemon uses stored `starting_version = "10.1.0"` to get the original path and continues correctly
+- With recovery: Daemon uses stored `starting_version = "10.1.0"` to get the original path and continues from where it left off

+This also applies during install/reboot phases - the daemon tracks which images have been downloaded and resumes appropriately.

 ### Status Files